libsdl-org/SDL/docs/README-migration.md

 The gamepad event structures caxis, cbutton, cdevice, ctouchpad, and csensor have been renamed gaxis, gbutton, gdevice, gtouchpad, and gsensor.

+The mouseX and mouseY fields of SDL_MouseWheelEvent have been renamed mouse_x and mouse_y.

+The touchId and fingerId fields of SDL_TouchFingerEvent have been renamed touchID and fingerID.

 SDL_QUERY, SDL_IGNORE, SDL_ENABLE, and SDL_DISABLE have been removed.
 You can use the functions SDL_SetEventEnabled() and SDL_EventEnabled() to set and query event processing state.

 SDL_AddEventWatch() now returns -1 if it fails because it ran out of memory and couldn't add the event watch callback.